kuzudb/kuzu-docs/docs/getting-started/c.md

 sidebar_position: 4
 ---

-Kùzu C API shares the same so/dylib/dll+lib library files with the C++ API and can be used by including the C header file (`kuzu.h`).
+The Kùzu C API shares the same so/dylib/dll+lib library files with the C++ API and can be used by including the C header file (`kuzu.h`).
 The C API can be downloaded [here](https://github.com/kuzudb/kuzu/releases/latest).
-Below is a short example of how to get started.
+Here is a brief guide on how to get started.
 - Setup:
 In this example, we assume that the so/dylib, the header file, the CSV files, and the C code file is under the same directory: